Who made Garth Crooks' team of the week?

 So who?
 The reality is United have boxed themselves into a monumental corner.
 There were managers available but they have dithered and procrastinated and paid the price for both.

-They are now faced with the unenviable task of taking another risk or, better still, trying to find another Alex Ferguson.
+They are now faced with the unenviable task of taking another risk or, better still, trying to find another Sir Alex Ferguson.
 Whichever it is, I don't envy them one little bit.

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment